JoaoPLF/SpeechNavigation/README.md

 # Accessibility PoC - Speech Navigation

-It is know that some areas are harder to reach with our thumbs when holding a phone:
+It is known that some areas are harder to reach with our thumbs when holding a phone:

 <img width="548" alt="thumb" src="https://github.com/user-attachments/assets/e9ac6c1f-cb6a-40ea-abb4-a48d57ea2c56">